Document Type : Review Article

 Abstract

-In the last three decades, the Objective Structured Clinical Examination (OSCE) has seen exponential growth in usage in undergraduate and postgraduate examinations worldwide.
-This review aims to identify the different assessment tools for objective structured clinical examinations, as well as the advantages and disadvantages of tools in medical education.
-The results of the review showed that the most well-known type of test in the family of objective structured tests is the OSCE.
+Over the past three decades, the Objective Structured Clinical Examination (OSCE) has experienced exponential growth in usage across undergraduate and postgraduate medical examinations worldwide.
+This review aimed to identify various assessment tools for objective structured clinical examinations and explore their advantages and disadvantages in medical education.

 Keywords